Program Manager, Protection

 · Strong candidates will exhibit an understanding and experience of protection interventions that include a focus on prevention and risk reduction;

 · Experience in implementing GBV prevention programs in humanitarian settings is highly desirable;

 · Experience in writing/contributing to donor proposals and reports and an understanding of standard donor requirements and processes;

-· Experience in monitoring and evaluating protection programs; experience with outcome-oriented measurement methods is preferred;
+· Experience in monitoring and evaluating protection programs; experience with qualitative and outcome-oriented measurement methods is preferred;

 · Understanding of humanitarian coordination mechanisms, including the protection cluster and AoRs, particularly at the field level;